Toby Foster

 Toby Foster (born 13 August 1969) is a British comedian, actor, radio presenter, promoter and festival producer.
-He is best known for his long-running BBC Radio Sheffield breakfast show, and for his appearances in the television work of Peter Kay.
+He is best known for his long-running BBC Radio Sheffield show, and for his appearances in the television work of Peter Kay.

 Early life

 Foster went to the Barnburgh Junior School, followed by Lacewood Primary School, Dearneside Comprehensive and Wath Comprehensive in Rotherham.

 Radio

-Foster has been the host of BBC Radio Sheffield's breakfast show since 2004.
+Foster was the host of BBC Radio Sheffield's breakfast show since 2004.
 He originally joined the station in the afternoon slot, from 2 until 5pm, taking over from Tony Capstick on 2 April 2002.
 He then worked with Antonia Brickell on a joint breakfast show in September 2004.
 His current breakfast show is called Toby Foster at Breakfast (formally Toby Foster Bigger at Breakfast).
 The show is aired from 06:00-10:00 every weekday.
 He has been nominated for three Radio Academy Awards: The Entertainment Award in 2004, Best Interview Award in 2010, and Sony Speech Broadcaster of the Year in 2012.
 In 2020 Foster won for Best Speech Breakfast Show, but was unable to attend due to suffering an "ADHD meltdown".

 Foster was suspended from Radio Sheffield in December 2013 after using an offensive word on his Twitter account, in reference to a fellow BBC employee.
 He returned in January 2014 after making an apology to his colleagues and the public.

+Foster now hosts an afternoon show across BBC Local Radio in Yorkshire on BBC Radio Sheffield, BBC Radio Leeds and BBC Radio York.